ran-isenberg/aws-lambda-handler-cookbook/docs/index.md

 - How to deploy to the cloud?
 What IAC framework do you choose?
 - How to write a SaaS-oriented CI/CD pipeline?
 What does it need to contain?
-- How do you handle observability.
-Logging, tracing, metrics
+- How do you handle observability, logging, tracing, metrics?
 - How do you handle testing?
 - What makes an AWS Lambda handler resilient, traceable, and easy to maintain?
 How do you write such a code?